sourcegraph/about/blogposts/2020/can-you-hear-me-no-but-we-read-you.md

 tags: [blog]
 slug: can-you-hear-me-no-but-we-read-you-an-experiment-with-video-calls
 heroImage: /blog/silent-team-call.png
-published: false
+published: true
 ---

 At Sourcegraph, we’re all-remote.
-We work asynchronously around the world.
-We work hard to cultivate a written-first culture, and prioritize openness, transparency, and individual agency among our core values.
+That means we write a lot—in emails, Google Docs, Github, and Slack.
+We work hard to cultivate a written-first culture.

-And it works beautifully for me, because I have a hearing problem.
+And that works beautifully for me—because, you see, I have a hearing problem.
 Or as I like to say, I’m deaf as a post.

 While I can hear sound, [I can’t turn that sound into words](https://quinnkeast.com/readme#errata), and rely on lip reading for day-to-day conversations.

-As a product designer, our written-first, asynchronous approach to work at Sourcegraph is amazing.
-It naturally results in long stretches of focus time and the agency to decide when and how to best approach my work.
-And best of all, it almost inherently creates a more inclusive environment for every member of the team.
+For me, a product designer, this approach to working is amazing.
+Long stretches of focus time and being able to decide when and how to best do my work.
+And for someone with hearing loss, this almost inherently creates a more inclusive environment.

 Still, from time to time, we rely on synchronous methods of communication: team syncs to catch up on a more personal level and bring teams together, moderated user research, and facilitated collaborative activities and workshops.
 More often than not, this means a video call.